PlasmaFAIR/fortitude/docs/editors/setup.md

 <details>
 <summary>Fortitude can also be integrated via <a href="https://github.com/mattn/efm-langserver">efm language server</a> in just a few lines.</summary>

-Following is an example config for efm to use Fortitude for linting and formatting Fortran files:
+Following is an example config for efm to use Fortitude for linting Fortran files:

 ```yaml
 tools: